NatWest Mortgage Calculator

 Use Some of Your Home's Value to Live Life Your Way

-- Income – the more you earn the more you can borrow.
+- Income – the more you earn the more you can loan.
 However, not all income is treated equally.
 Payments from bonus, commission, overtime, shift allowance, self-employment are all looked at differently to basic salary.

 What People Say